openmrs/openmrs-book-guide/reporting.md

 ![](http://write.flossmanuals.net/openmrs/reporting/static/report%20encounters.png)

-Some of the queries built in this example included parameters that were not directly equivalent to theStart Date andEnd Date of the report.
-The "not pregnant" query was aDate Observation Query that included a single parameter, which they later mapped to theEnd Date of the report.
+Some of the queries built in this example included parameters that were not directly equivalent to the **Start Date** and **End Date** of the report.
+The "not pregnant" query was a **Date Observation Query** that included a single parameter, which they later mapped to the **End Date** of the report.

 ![](http://write.flossmanuals.net/openmrs/reporting/static/report%20pregnant.png)